hardeykolar/githubtest/README.md

 # githubtest
 **I am making changes to read-me file**
-<h2>This is my first commit
+*This is my first commit*
-*Data science is a journey not a destination*
+_Data science is a journey not a destination_